-The cookie is installed by the request issued by de webserver of a browser (e.g. Internet Explorer, Chrome) and it is completely "passive" (it does not contain software, viruses or spyware and it cannot access the information from the users' hard drive).
+The cookie is installed by the request issued by de webserver of a browser (e.g. Internet Explorer, Chrome) and it is completely "passive" (it does not contain software, viruses, or spyware and it cannot access the information from the users' hard drive).

 A cookie is made of 2 parts: the name and contents or the value of the cookie.
-Moreover, the duration of a cookie is determined; technically, only the webserver who sent the cookie can access it again when a user comes back on the website associated to that webserver.
+Moreover, the duration of a cookie is determined; technically, only the webserver who sent the cookie can access it again when a user comes back on the website associated with that webserver.

-The cookies themselves do not require personal information to be used and, in the majority of cases, it does not personally identify the internet users.
+The cookies themselves do not require the personal information to be used and, in the majority of cases, it does not personally identify the internet users.

 There are 2 large categories of cookies: